Great Falls, MT Violent Crime Rates and Maps

 • In Columbia Falls, MT, crime costs $123 per person, which is $124 less than in Great Falls

-The table below shows the total cost of crime to the residents of Great Falls for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Great Falls, with the projected cost per resident.

 Crime